akhilasuraj/akhilasuraj/README.md

 # Hi there 👋

-Third year undergraduate, University of Moratuwa Faculty of Information Technology, Interested in web development with and mobile app development, Have experience in React.js, Node.js, Flutter, Java, C, SQL, MongoDB
+Third year undergraduate, University of Moratuwa Faculty of Information Technology, Interested in web development and mobile app development, Have experience in React.js, Node.js, Flutter, Java, C, SQL, MongoDB

 ## 📬 Get in touch